-- The Keypad Timeout property defines the period of time without user action after which any data entry operations will be cancelled and the associated popup keypad removed from the display. - The Backlight Timeout property defines the period of time without user action after which the display backlight will be turned off to conserve power and display life.
-The default value of zero disables this feature. - The Relock Timeout property defines the period of time after which any actions protected via the Locked or Hard Locked methods will relock automatically, such that the user will once again have to unlock them before they can be used.
+- The Keypad Timeout property defines the period of time without user action after which any data entry operations will be canceled and the associated popup keypad removed from the display. - The Backlight Timeout property defines the period of time without user action after which the display backlight will be turned off to conserve power and display life.
+The default value of zero disables this feature.